Kristina01111000/lavendersite/README.md

 - sent email for meeting on friday, hopefully we can talk about it
 - updated to php 8.1
-- still waiting on her response
+- still waiting on her response -> its been more than a week
+- current plan is make the changes, then email once a week until she responds